-13In supermodular markets that culminated in an unstable outcome, the average surplus available to blocking pairs was 7.06 tokens with complete information and 6.68 tokens with incomplete information.
+14In supermodular markets that culminated in an unstable outcome, the average surplus available to blocking pairs was 7.06 tokens with complete information and 7.19 tokens with incomplete information.
+For submodular markets, the corresponding figures were 5.33 and 7.90 tokens.
+In particular, the greatest number of blocking pairs and available surplus per blocking pair were observed for submodular markets with incomplete information.